 For analyzing non-cyclic GMF models, Moyo et al. (2010) give a simple densitybased sufficient feasibility test.
-Defining $D(T) := \max_i C_i^T / D_i^T$ as the densitiy of a task T, a task set $\tau$ is schedulable if $\sum{T \in \tau} D(T) \leq 1$ .
+Defining $D(T) := \max_i C_i^T / D_i^T$ as the densitiy of a task T, a task set τ is schedulable if $\sum{T \in \tau} D(T) \leq 1$.
 This generalizes a similar test for the sporadic task model with explicit deadlines.
 In addition to this test, Moyo et al. (2010) also include an exact feasibility test based on efficient systematic simulation.
+That is, they carefully extract a set of job sequences to simulate, in order to conclusively decide feasibility.
+A complexity bound is not given.

 A different exact feasibility test is presented by Baruah (2010a) for constrained deadlines using the demand-bound function as in Condition (1).
 A dynamic programming approach is used to compute demand pairs (see Section 3.3) based on the observation that $dbf_T(t)$ can be computed for larger and larger t reusing earlier values.
-More specifically, a function $A_T(t)$ is defined which denotes for an interval size t the accumulated execution demand of any job sequence where jobs have their full exclusion window inside the interval.
-It is shown that $A_T(t)$ for t > 0 can be computed by assuming that some frame i was the last one in a job sequence contributing a value to $A_T(t)$ .
+More specifically, a function $A_T(t)$ is defined which denotes for an interval size t the accumulated execution demand of any job sequence where jobs have their full exclusion window1 inside the interval.
+It is shown that $A_T(t)$ for t > 0 can be computed by assuming that some frame i was the last one in a job sequence contributing a value to $A_T(t)$.
 In that case, the function value for the remaining job sequence is added to the execution time of that specific frame i.
 Since frame i is not known a priori, the computation has to take the maximum over all possibilities.
 Formally,